mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 ```

 ### 2.2 Deep Learning
-The folders tf2.2 and pytorch contain the deep learning scripts to run the training and validation of the fully convolutional network (FCM
+The folders tf2.2 and pytorch contain the deep learning scripts to run the training and validation of the fully convolutional network (FCN)